Typical Services: An Overview

 Repairs, Reconditioning, and Regulating--Although quality pianos are "built to last a lifetime," the "touch" and efficiency of the keyboard changes over time because of the wear of felt, leather, and cloth parts, and because the pressure exerted on "center pins" turning in cloth bushings when the keys are depressed may cause the moving parts to wear unevenly.
 Additionally, wood parts warp and shrink over time, causing screws to loosen.
 Consequently, at regular intervals, maintenance adjustments should be made, moving parts should be lubricated, screws should be tightened, and malfunctioning parts should be replaced in order to maintain the piano at peak performance.
 The cost of these improvements is well worth the investment, because they will result in a longer-lasting, more reliable piano.

-Once every 10 to 20 years, the expert piano technician should clean the piano interior, remove the piano action for reconditioning, tighten all cabinet screws, and conduct a complete "regulation" of the piano's adjustments.
+Once every 20 years, the expert piano technician should clean the piano interior, remove the piano action for reconditioning, tighten all cabinet screws, and conduct a complete "regulation" of the piano's adjustments.
 Reconditioning the action might include cleaning and lubricating all parts, reshaping or replacing hammers, installing new bridle tapes (uprights) or knuckles (grands), and tightening all action screws.
 Regulation adjustments might include correcting the hammer blow distance, reducing "lost motion," spacing and adjusting key height and dip, correcting letoff (uprights), letoff and drop (grands), and adjusting spring tension (grands).
 If necessary, worn underkey punchings and bolster cloth are replaced at this time, and worn or chipped keytops can be replaced.
 The cost of action reconditioning and regulating can vary from as little as $300 or as high as $2,000 depending on the work involved and the cost of new parts.

 Reconditioning an Upright Piano: An Illustration (pictures taken in our shop)